vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Isabar in Kasmira, two miles north of Dal lake shore) R. V. 37, NM.
 1532, S. M. p.
 161. The chief attraction here is a sacred spring known as Gupta-Ganga Surpārakatirtha-(modern Sopara near

 Bassein) V. 85.
 43 (resorted to by Parasurama).
 88. 12 (in it was the Vedi of Jamadagni), 118.
 8-10, Santi 49.
 67 (reclaimed from the sea by Jamadagni's son Parasurama), Anu.
 25. 50, Harivamsa, Visnuparva 39.
 29-31 (in Aparanta Sūrpāraka city was five hundred dhanus long and 500 isus broad and was establish ed by discharging an arrow by Parasu rāma), Br.III.58.17-18 and 32-33 (the strip taken by Parasurama from the sea is 400 yojanas from north to south), Bh.
 X. 79.
 20, B. 27.
-58 (Sürpāraka is mentioned as the first of the Aparanta countries).
+58 (Sūrpāraka is mentioned as the first of the Aparanta countries).
 It is mentioned as Sorpāraga' in Nasik Inscription No. 10 q. in Bom.
 G. vol. 16 on p.
 569. The Nana ghāt Ins.
 No. 9 (A S. W. I. vol. V. p.
 64) mentions a Govindadāsa Soparayaka.
 There is a Suppāraka jātaka (No. 463, vol. IV p.
 86 ed. by Cowell), where we are told of the seaport called Bharukaccha and a kingdom named Bharu.
 It is probable that the Ophir of the Old Testament is Sūrparaka, though some scholars dispute this.
-A. G. (pp. 497-499 and 561-562) argues that Ophie or Sophir (in the Septuagint translation of the Bible) is the country of Sauvirk and not Sürpāraka as man goudscholars hold.
+A. G. (pp. 497-499 and 561-562) argues that Ophie or Sophir (in the Septuagint translation of the Bible) is the country of Sauvirk and not Sūrpāraka as man goudscholars hold.
 Ptolemy mentionsin as

 ME